vechain/node-healthcheck/.github/README.md

 ### Using Node

-To install and run the application with node:
+To install and run the application with [node version 16.20.2](https://nodejs.org/dist/v16.20.2/), run the following commands in the root directory of the project:

 ```bash
 cd src